ConnectedBradford/CB_Warehouse_ALL/README.md

 This is the Connected Bradford - Bradford Royal Infirmary - Warehouse FDM GitHub page where you can find a summary of the dataset(s), data dictionaries and helpful code.

+# Flexible Data Model (FDM)

+As a standard all our research datasets are stored in a Flexible Data Model (FDM) this is loosely based on the OHDSI standards and includes a person and onbservation period table that are in OHDSI standards .Click [here](https://www.ohdsi.org/data-standardization/) for details if the OHDSI CDM Model.

-# FDM_Warehouse for Bradford Royal Infirmary SUS data
+# Connected Bradford Secondary Care data for Bradford Royal Infirmary

 Contains the scripts and data dictionary for the Bradford Royal Infirmary.
 This is the Hospital data gathered at Bradford Royal Infirmary.
 It contains approximately 800,000 patients with the full clinical record.
 The dataset has been fully anonymised, but can link to other FDM's.

-There are two fdm's for BRI.

-CB_FDM_Warehouse_V2 - build date 2023-04-01 - data up to 2022-05-15

-CB_FDM_Warehouse_V3 - build date 2023-04-01 - data up to 2023-10-15
+The latest extract of Secondary Care data for BRI is stored in CB_FDM_Warehouse_V3 - build date 2023-04-01 - data up to 2023-10-15

-# Bradford Royal Infirmary
+# Tables
 The Bradford Royal Infirmary FDM (warehouse) is made up of 32 source tables (summarised below and data dictionaries linked) from routinely collected data from Bradford Royal Infirmary for 840,572 individuals and their routinely collcted clinical data.

 The dates relevant for the latest build are: 1933-08-28	 to 2023-10-15

 The source tables are largely populated by fields with the tbl_ where there is a person and a start and end date, and cb_ where there is no identifiable person, these are typically lookups.

-### Standard FDM tables included in this dataset*
-person.

-observation period.

-visit.

 ### The source data tables are: